treehouses/treehouses.github.io/pages/vi/firststeps.md

 ## Required Hardware

-The following are the required hardware components that will be needed as part of the Virtual Intern placement.
-Software solutions such as containers are used by the Treehouses team to ensure that the solutions we develop work across computers and locations.
-However, as part of the Systems team, you will need some basic hardware of your own to make sure you can run, test and contribute to the software that the team is developing.
+The following hardware components are required for the Systems Engineering Virtual Internship.
+While the Treehouses team utilizes software solutions such as containers to ensure our projects work across different computers and locations, as a member of the Systems team, you will need some basic hardware of your own.
+This will enable you to run, test, and contribute to the software that the team is developing.

-### Required Hardware for Virtual Intern Placement

 1. **Raspberry Pi 4 or Newer**
   - ✅ [Raspberry Pi 5 (minimum 2GB RAM)](https://www.raspberrypi.com/products/raspberry-pi-5/)